-Rarely, very high doses of chemotherapy or radiation therapy are needed to destroy the leukaemia cells.
-This can also damage the stem cells in the bone marrow, and a stem cell transplant is done to help restore the bone marrow and rebuild the immune system.
+Rarely, very high doses of chemotherapy or radiation therapy are used to destroy the leukaemia cells.
+This can also damage the stem cells in the bone marrow.
+A stem cell transplant can help restore the bone marrow and rebuild the immune system.
 The stem cells are usually collected from another person (allogeneic transplant).

-A stem cell transplant isn’t a suitable treatment for most people with CLL.
-This is because the procedure is considered too risky for people with slow-growing disease.
+A stem cell transplant is not a suitable treatment for most people with CLL.
+This is because this procedure can have a lot of side effects and is considered too risky for people with slow-growing disease.

-If CLL is progressing more quickly or hasn’t responded to chemotherapy, you may be offered a reduced-intensity stem cell transplant (sometimes called a mini transplant).
-This means lower doses of chemotherapy and radiation therapy are used for the transplant, so it is easier for the body to tolerate.
+If CLL is progressing more quickly after initial treatment or hasn’t responded to chemotherapy, you may be offered a reduced-intensity stem cell transplant (sometimes called a mini transplant).
+This means you have lower doses of chemotherapy and radiation therapy than are used in a standard transplant, so it is easier for the body to tolerate.

-For more information on stem cell transplants for CLL, you can contact the Leukaemia Foundation on 1800 620 420.
+For more information on stem cell transplants for CLL, visit the Leukaemia Foundation and search for “stem cell transplants”.

 Video: What is radiation therapy?

 Download a PDF booklet on this topic.